rainfr/resto/README.md

-# restaurant project for Tignes
+# Project to learn django
 Django restaurant project, work in progress!!!

 DO NOT USE THIS YET.